janaalbader28/LearnSphere/README.md

 ![ Learnsphere Logo](logo.png)
 ## Overview
 Learnsphere is an educational app designed to provide users in Saudi Arabia with online and in-person courses in tech fields like AI, UX/UI design, and programming.
+A Swift-based version of the app is also available for iOS devices: [LearnSphere_Swift](https://github.com/janaalbader28/LearnSphere_Swift)
 ## Features
 ### User Features
 - **Sign Up**: Create a new account to access learning resources.